athackr/eslint-config-preact/README.md

-# eslint-config-developit
+# @hackr/eslint-config-preact

-developit's eslint configuration, with some sensible defaults for ES2015, React and Mocha.
+hackr's eslint configuration, with some sensible defaults for ES2015, Preact and Mocha.

 ## Installation

 Install eslint and this config:

 ```
-npm i -D eslint eslint-config-developit
+npm i -D eslint @hackr/eslint-config-preact
 ```

 Now in your `package.json`: